 Those who were not destroyed by the deluge were set upon by their dogs, by their cooking pots and tortilla grinders, by all of the things of the earth they had misused and mistreated.

-When the second book opens….. two celestial boys named Hunahpu and Xbalanque (the Hero Twins) plot the destruction of Seven Macaw and his two sons Zipacna and Cabracan.
+In the second part of the book you can see that two celestial boys named Hunahpu and Xbalanque (the Hero Twins) plot the destruction of Seven Macaw and his two sons Zipacna and Cabracan.

 There are still no humans on the earth and the boys are upset that Seven Macaw should lord himself over all with no one to challenge him or point out his flaws.

-It seems that; without human beings to give the gods particular value, any god can claim any value he pleases herunterladen.
+It seems that; without human beings, to give the gods particular value, any god can claim any value he pleases .

 Seven Macaw refuses to acknowledge the other gods or their works and so, through a series of tricks and clever rushes the Hero Twins killed him and his sons, thus restoring order and balance to the world.